All Episodes

 It just doesn't make any sense to me.

-This this whole story is just so sad and so tragic that now you have a 14-year-old girl whose life has been changed forever, because nobody, none of the adults who are supposed to be educating her and at least keeping her safe while she's in school every day, because none of them thought to ask questions of men.
+This whole story is just so sad and so tragic that now you have a 14-year-old girl whose life has been changed forever because nobody, none of the adults who were supposed to be educating her and at least keeping her safe while she's in school every day, because none of them thought to ask questions of men.

 No one asked them any questions.

-And I mean, you think about how something like this happens, and the the bureaucracy in place failed this goal at every level.
+And the bureaucracy in place failed this girl at every level.

 Unbelievable.